Why is Stem Cell Recruitment™ a better solution for patients suffering from joint, soft tissue and spine pain?

-Although an AF injection contains an impressive array of regenerative factors, there are no live stem cells.
+Although a TA injection contains an impressive array of regenerative factors, there are no live stem cells.
 The product is intended to enhance and enable your body to repair itself and begin the repair and regeneration process.

 Is the TA injection painful?